andlab-um/lab-website/_pages/home.md

 ## News

+**2025.11.9** ANDLab's work titled "Unveiling consistency in flexibility: the role of reward and cognitive control in moral decisions." is accepted by *Imaging Neuroscience*!

 **2025.11.7** ANDLab's work titled "Unraveling the Neurocognitive Mechanisms of Delayed Punishment in Second- and Third-Party Contexts." is accepted by *Neuroimage*!

 **2025.10.27** ANDLab's work titled "EEG Dataset of Exploring Navigation in Virtual Reality." is accepted by *Scientific Data*!